MSDN-WhiteKnight/CilTools/CilView/readme.txt

 You can install CIL View via ClickOnce if you want to download updates automatically.
 The ClickOnce download URL: https://msdn-whiteknight.github.io/CilTools/update/

 Using auto-update requires stable internet connection and access to the https://msdn-whiteknight.github.io/ website.
-If you are using old Windows or .NET Framework versions, you might be unable to connect due to TLS protocol version or chiphersuite mismatch.
+If you are using old Windows or .NET Framework versions, you might be unable to connect due to TLS protocol version or ciphersuite mismatch.

 * Changelog *